Ha'penny Breeze

-Ha'penny Breeze is a 1950 black and white British film.
-It was the first writing credit for Don Sharp who also appears as an actor.
+Ha'penny Breeze is a 1950 black and white British film directed by Frank Worth and starring Edwin Richfield, Don Sharp and Gwynneth Vaughan.
+It was the first writing credit for Sharp who also appears as an actor.

 Plot

 David King and his Australian friend Johnny return to a Suffolk coastal village after the Second World War to find the community completely dispirited.

 His mother had told him that his father had died during his absence, but not that the family boat-building business had closed.
-His dad was also the mayor, but no-one has been elected in his place.
+His father was also the mayor, but no-one has been elected in his place.

 They have little luck encouraging the locals to rejoin them in the boatyard, but set about a project of converting one of their old boats into a pleasure yacht.
-However, this does little to encourage the old workers as they yachts as "parasite" crafts in relation to the fishing vessels formerly made.
+However, this does little to encourage the old workers as they view yachts as "parasite" crafts in relation to the fishing vessels formerly made.
 Nevertheless, they determine to enter the as yet unfinished yacht, Allana, into a race.
-Only when they see her in sail to they start to gain interest.
+Only when they see her in sail do they start to gain interest.